safenetwork/tutorials.safedev.org/email-app/refresh-the-inbox-folder.md

 The app adds the content of the email to your inbox and then repeats this process for the next email (if there is one).
 It continues iterating through the appendable data until all your emails have been fetched.

-## Get the length of the appendable data
+## Get the size of the appendable data

 Your appendable data has a maximum size of 100 KiB.
-To update the amount of space used by the emails in your appendable data, the app fetches the serialized content of your appendable data and measures its length.
+To update the amount of space used by the emails in your appendable data, the app fetches the serialized content of your appendable data and measures its size.

 #### [Serialize AppendableData](https://github.com/maidsafe/rfcs/blob/master/text/0042-launcher-api-v0.6/api/appendable_data.md#serialise-appendabledata)